bitcrowd/chromic_pdf/README.md

   # URL to print, you can also use the file:// scheme
   {:url, "https:///example.net/"},

-  # Parameters to Chromium's printToPDF function,
+  # Parameters to the PDF renderer, specifically for Chromium's printToPDF function,
   # see https://chromedevtools.github.io/devtools-protocol/tot/Page#method-printToPDF
   [print_to_pdf: %{
     # Margins are in given inches